ArthurZey/toyproblems/interviews/upstart/README.md

 (1) Verification that the goals are achievable & (2) Generating the goal-adjusted income
 ----------------------------------------------------------------------------------------
-We can verify that the goals are achievable as we're genertating the goal-adjusted income:
+We can verify that the goals are achievable as we're generating the goal-adjusted income:

 1. Start at the first year (and move forward).
 2. For any given year, sum up the (goal-adjusted) incomes for all the prior years.